frontwork-org/frontwork/README.md

 - Wasmer as runtime for desktop and android
 - CLI Tool to create project like ng, and provide CI capabilities like npm
 - Yarn as package manager
+- esbuild as bundler. required to share libraries between apps

 ## CLI Tool